 First things first: DON’T PANIC!

-Scary Robot Overlords aren’t a thing just yet, even if AI and continuing technological developments are changing the way we work.
+Scary Robot Overlords aren’t a thing just yet*, even if AI, continuing technological developments, pandemics and the Climate Crisis are changing the way we work.
 The idea of preparing for jobs that don’t exist yet may seem challenging, but it can be done.

 The first step to surviving in the future workplace is to never stop learning.
-We need to keep developing our skills, and learn new ones as we go along.
-The benefits of learning new skills is that it makes you adaptable and able to master new tasks – and it keeps your brain healthy, too!
+We need to keep developing our skills, and learn new ones as we go.
+The benefits of learning new skills is that it makes you adaptable and able to master new tasks – and it keeps your brain healthy, too.

-Being multi-disciplined and multi-skilled will be important for thriving in the future workplace, says Amir Orad, CEO of business analytics software Sisense.
+Being multi-disciplined and multi-skilled is important for thriving in the future workplace, says Amir Orad, CEO of business analytics software Sisense – but he also points out that we have challenges to overcome to get there.
 “Our tradition of schooling from the Industrial Age makes you really, really good at one thing.
 I think that’s very dangerous.”
-So try a lot of stuff – having a variety of experience will prove valuable in the future!

 If you haven’t figured out your skills yet, get started with our Skillsroad Career Quiz